rtmigo/xrandom_dart/README.md

 `nextFloat` generates a floating-point value in range 0.0≤x<1.0.

 Unlike the `nextDouble`, `nextFloat` prefers speed to precision.
-It's still a `double` that has four billion shades, but faster.
+It's still a `double` that has four billion shades, but generated faster.

 <details>
   <summary>Benchmarks</summary>